rahulmacha65/NaturesApplication/readme.md

 The Natures Application consists of nine tours in different cities where you can book those Tours based on Reviews, Ratings and some Photos of the Tour.
 You can also see Map of your Tour and It will display some model to travel that Tour like on day1 certain place based on the duration of your Tour.

+# Functionalities Implemented on BackEnd
+- Signup Users, Writting Reviews, adding new Tours.
+- Finding In which month more Bookings are registring by using Aggregation Pipeline.
+- Aliasing like **top-5-cheap-tours**.
+- Password Encryption using bcryptjs module and Stroing the Encrypted Password in DB.
+- sending **JWT** when user login and signup in application.
+- Added Protect Router which allow only Admin to Manipulate Information in Application.
+- Sending Password Reset Token to users Email If your forgot his/her password using SendGrid.
+- change Password functionality.
+- updating user details like Photo, name, email.
+- Sending **JWT** via Cookies To prevent **XSS** Attack.
+- Implemented Rate-limite to prevent **Brute Force** Attack.
+- Implemented Data sanitization Functionality to prevent **Nosql query Injection** Attack.
+- Resizing Photo Functionality using Sharpe.
+- Booking Tour using Stripe Payment gateway.
+- Nested Tour Router:- It will gives all the reviews of specified Tour.
+- Created Indexing:- To prevent Duplicate Reviews.
+- GeoSpatial Aggregation(Geo within):- It is used to find the other tour location which are near to our location based.
+- GeoNear:- It is used to find Distance between the tours.

+# Functionalities Implemented on FrontEnd
+- To create Templets we used **pug Engine**.
+- Rendering views templet with Tours.
+- Implemented the functionality to Tour Details button.
+- Loading Map automatically to the location of Tour and showing Popup with some text.
+- Login Page and Account Page.
+- change Password Functionality.
+- Book Tour button implemented using Stripe.
+- Implemented MyBooking Button:- It will show users bookings.

 ##  Modules used:

 - Stripe module: